How to Build a Cloud-Native EHR That’s HIPAA-Compliant and Scalable

 Kubernetes itself is integral to scalability.
 It manages resource allocation across nodes, can perform auto-scaling at the cluster level, and can run across multiple zones for high availability.
 Many teams set up horizontal pod autoscalers that monitor CPU or request latency and spin up pods as needed.

-For example, a telehealth video gateway might run in a Kubernetes deployment that scales out when call volume rises.
+A telehealth video gateway might run in a Kubernetes deployment that scales out when call volume rises.
 Kubernetes also supports multi-region clusters (with appropriate network setup) for disaster tolerance.
-Crucially, Kubernetes’s security features help meet HIPAA requirements.
+Crucially,

 For instance, Kubernetes can enforce Role-Based Access Control, ensuring that only the “clinician” service account can read patient records, thereby satisfying HIPAA’s “minimum necessary” rule.